01-edu/public/subjects/0-shell/job-control/audit.md

 [1]+  Running                 tar -czf home.tar.gz . &
 ```

-###### Can you confirm that the program displayed a list with the status of all jobs like the example above?
+###### Can you confirm that the program displayed a list with the status of all jobs like in the example above?

 ##### Try to run the command `"jobs -l"`.